Viktoriya Tomova: 2021: WTA 1000 debut, WTA Tour semifinal

-2022: French Open debut, first WTA 500 quarterfinal & 125 final, top 100
+2022: French Open debut, WTA 125 final & top 100

 Tomova qualified for the Australian Open to make her second main draw at this major but lost to eventual first-time quarterfinalist Alizé Cornet.
 On 28 February 2022, she reached a career-high ranking of world No. 103.
 Defeating Astra Sharma in qualifying, she made her main-draw debut at the Indian Wells Open.

-Also at the French Open, she made her debut as a lucky loser, thus completing the set of main-draw appearances in all four Grand Slam championships.
+Also at the French Open, she made her debut as a lucky loser, thus completing the set of main-draw appearances in all four major events.
 However, she lost to world No. 9, Danielle Collins, in the first round.

-At the Open de Valencia, she reached again quarterfinals for a second consecutive year defeating Sara Errani and world No. 69 and second seed, Varvara Gracheva, en route, before losing in three tight sets to eventual finalist Wang Xiyu.
+At the Internacional de Valencia, she reached quarterfinals for a second consecutive year, defeating Sara Errani, and world No. 69 and second seed, Varvara Gracheva, en route, before losing in three tight sets to eventual finalist Wang Xiyu.

 At the WTA 500 Eastbourne International, she replaced as a lucky loser second seed Ons Jabeur.
 After getting a bye into the second round, she defeated world No. 37, Shelby Rogers, and then advanced to her first WTA 500 quarterfinal after defeating Kirsten Flipkens and taking revenge for the loss in the final round of qualifying.

 At Wimbledon, she reached the second round for the second time defeating wildcard Daria Gavrilova before losing to world No. 5, Maria Sakkari.
-At the same tournament, she made her debut in a doubles event at a Major, partnering Elisabetta Cocciaretto; they reached the second round.
+At the same tournament, she made her debut in a doubles event at a major, partnering Elisabetta Cocciaretto, where they reached the second round.

 At the Swedish Open, she reached again the quarterfinals defeating İpek Öz.
-She went one step further defeating former top-20 player Mihaela Buzarnescu in the semifinal.
+She went one step further defeating former top-20 player Mihaela Buzărnescu in the semifinal.
 There, she lost to eventual champion Jang Su-jeong.
 As a result, she reached a new career-high singles ranking of 101, on 11 July 2022.

 Following a semifinal showing at the Polish Open in Grodzisk Mazowiecki, she reached world No. 99 on 8 August 2022 making her the only female representative of Bulgaria in the top 100.

-Tomova lost in the last round qualifying for the US Open to Slovak Viktória Kužmová.
+Tomova lost in the last round of qualifying for the US Open to Slovak player Viktória Kužmová.

 At the Budapest Open, she reached the final of a WTA 125 tournament for the first time defeating two top-100 players, third seed Jasmine Paolini and Julia Grabher, and also two former top-50 players, Anna Karolína Schmiedlová and Océane Dodin.
 She was defeated in the final by Tamara Korpatsch.

-She finished the year ranked No. 90 in the world, a new best year-end ranking, on 7 November 2022.
+She finished the year ranked No. 90 in the world, on 7 November 2022, a new best year-end ranking.
 Two weeks later, on 23 November 2022, she was confirmed as a participant at the 2023 United Cup as part of the Bulgarian team.